DarkFlippers/unleashed-firmware/documentation/SubGHzSettings.md

 ### User frequencies added AFTER that default list!
 You need to continue until you reach the end of that list

-### If you want to disable default list and use ONLY user added frequecies from user settings file
+### If you want to disable default list and use ONLY user added frequencies from user settings file
 Change that line
 `#Add_standard_frequencies: true`
 to